risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Set up MySQL

 Before using the native MySQL CDC connector in RisingWave, you need to complete several configurations on MySQL.
 For details, see [Setting up MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html#setting-up-mysql).
+Ensure that the binlog is enabled.

 ### Enable the connector node in RisingWave